 1. Loose Parts

 Faucets have many small parts that work in conjunction to deliver water flow.
-After years of usage, some of these parts might simply be worn out.
-If your faucet is leaking near its base, it could be that your adjusting ring or packing nut is loose.
-On a rotary ball faucet, simply remove the handle and tighten the adjusting ring.
-If you still have a leak from the base, it may be time to replace the springs or seals.
+Unfortunately, many of these parts may wear out after years of use.
+If your faucet seems to leak near the base, it may be that the adjusting ring or packing nut has become loose.
+To address this issue, remove the handle on a rotary ball faucet and tighten the adjusting ring.

 2. Worn Out O-rings